apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 There is no difference between `Exclusive` and `Failover` in the Pulsar connector.
 When a Flink reader crashes, all (non-acknowledged and subsequent) messages are redelivered to the available Flink readers.

-By default, if no subscription type is defined, Pulsar source uses `Shared` subscription.
+By default, if no subscription type is defined, Pulsar source uses the `Shared` subscription type.

 ```java
 // Shared subscription with name "my-shared"